Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 * Seasonal components: ( P = 1, D = 0, Q = 1 )
 * seasonal period: S = 12

- <p align='justify'>In order to guarantee that the model was optimal.
+ In order to guarantee that the model was optimal.
 We first made sure that the data was stational by the Dickey-Fuller test (<em>p</em> < 0.05), we also did a Ljung-Box test, to corroborate the existence of white noise (<em>p</em> > 0.05).
-And finally before the forecast for 2022, we did a training model one for 2021, to make sure that it didn't fail on the reality and had good results.</p>
+And finally before the forecast for 2022, we did a training model one for 2021, to make sure that it didn't fail on the reality and had good results.

- <p align='justify'>In the end, it would appear that for the 2022 year the pattern would seem similar to the annual pattern.
+ In the end, it would appear that for the 2022 year the pattern would seem similar to the annual pattern.
 There is going to be a increase number of turtles since beginning of the year, until a possible peak in Summer.
-After that there is going to be a negative tendency since fall start to the last month of the study (December).</p>
+After that there is going to be a negative tendency since fall start to the last month of the study (December).

  ---